 Here is the most exciting Chrome OS news that you will read today (unless there is a confirmation on a new Chromebook purchase in your email that is).
 Chrome OS will soon ask you to enter your login password or lock screen password to view saved passwords.

 I use Chromebooks and write about them almost every day.
 Gosh, these days I am even making videos about them.
-I assumed that the saved passwords on Chrome OS works similar to that on Chrome on Windows and MacOS.
+I assumed that the saved passwords on Chrome OS work similarly to that on Chrome on Windows and macOS.